Xe/site/blog/templeos-2-god-the-rng-2019-05-29.markdown

 }
 ```

-Most of the fields in our snipped `CGodGlbls` are related to internals of TempleOS (specifically it uses a glob-mask to match filenames because of the [transparent compression that ReadSea offers](https://templeos.holyc.xyz/Wb/Doc/RedSea.html)), so we can ignore these in the Zig port.
-What's curious though is the words list of strings.
+Most of the fields in our snipped `CGodGlbls` are related to internals of TempleOS (specifically it uses a glob-mask to match filenames because of the [transparent compression that RedSea offers](https://templeos.holyc.xyz/Wb/Doc/RedSea.html)), so we can ignore these in the Zig port.
+What's curious though is the `words` list of strings.
 This actually points to [every word in the King James Bible](/static/blog/tos_2/Vocab.DD).
-The original intent of this code was to have the computer assist in [glossolalia](https://en.wikipedia.org/wiki/Glossolalia).
+The original intent of this code was to have the computer assist in divination.
 The above kind of ranting link to templeos.holyc.xyz tries to explain this:

 ```
 The technique I use to consult the Holy Spirit is reading a microsecond-range